robertorosero/pyhtonmig/Doc/library/signal.rst

    stack frame (``None`` or a frame object; for a description of frame objects, see the :ref:`description in the type hierarchy <frame-objects>` or see the attribute descriptions in the :mod:`inspect` module).

+.. function:: signalfd(fd, mask[, flags])

+   Create a new file descriptor on which to receive signals or modify the mask of such a file descriptor previously created by this function.
+   Availability: Linux (See the manpage :manpage:`signalfd(2)` for further information).

+   If *fd* is ``-1``, a new file descriptor will be created.
+Otherwise, *fd* must be a file descriptor previously returned by this function.

+   *mask* is a list of signal numbers which will trigger data on this file descriptor.

+   *flags* is a bitvector which may include any :const:`signal.SFD_*` flag.

+   .. versionadded:: X.Y

+.. function:: sigprocmask(how, mask)

+   Set the signal mask for the process.
+The old signal mask is returned.
+   Availability: Unix (See the Unix man page :manpage:`sigprocmask(2)`.)

+   If *how* is :const:`signal.SIG_BLOCK`, the signals in the mask are added to the set of blocked signals.

+   If *how* is :const:`signal.SIG_UNBLOCK`, the signals in the mask are removed from the set of blocked signals.

+   If *how* is :const:`signal.SIG_SETMASK`, the signals in the mask are set as blocked and the signals not in the mask are set as unblocked.

+   *mask* is a list of signal numbers (eg :const:`signal.SIGUSR1`).

+   The behavior of this function in a multi-threaded program is unspecified.
+   See :func:`thread.sigmask` for multi-threaded uses.
+XXX

+  .. versionadded:: X.Y

 .. _signal-example: